Mikejo5000/vsts-docs-pr/docs/report/analytics/analytics-security.md

 The Analytics service implements a subset of the security found in the VSTS operational store.
 The security container in the Analytics service is at the team project level.

 >[!NOTE]
->The Analytics service does not support security at the area path level.
-Therefore, if a user has access to a team project and can report on that project but they don't have access to work items in specific areas of that project, they can view data through the Analytics service.
-Therefore, to protect your data, the best practice is to not allow reporting against the Analytics service for any user who does not have access to all data within a team project.
+>The Analytics service is installed at the project level.
+When installing Analytics from the [Analytics Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics), any user with permissions to this project will be automatically granted with "View analytics" permissions.
+This will allow the user to report on data under that project regardless of any security enforced in the area path level.
+Therefore, if a user has access to a team project but they don't have access to work items in specific areas of that project, they can still view data for the restricted items through the Analytics service.
+If you wish to restrict access to data in  the Analytics service, the best practice is to individually deny "View analytics" permissions for users or teams.

-Security is granted by giving a user the **View analytics** permission in VSTS.
+Security for Analytics is managed by the **View analytics** permission in VSTS.Learn more [about permissions and groups in VSTS.](../../security/about-permissions.md)

 <img src="_img/analytics_permission.png" alt="Analytics Permission dialog" style="border: 2px solid #C3C3C3;" />